xamarinuniverse/XamarinUniversalLibrary/src/articles/article-topics/Azure-Cognitive-Services.md

 # AI Apps

-This topic contains articles about app powere with Artificial Intelligence and built with Xamarin.
+This topic contains articles about apps, which are powered with Artificial Intelligence and built in Xamarin.

 ## Vision